List of Minor League Baseball leagues and teams: MLB Partner Leagues

 MLB Partner Leagues consist of 50 teams with no direct affiliation with individual MLB organizations, but collaborate on promoting the sport in North America.
-Three leagues—the American Association, Atlantic League, and Frontier League, had been fully independent leagues.
-A fourth, the Pioneer League, had previously been affiliated with Minor League Baseball as a "Rookie Advanced" league, the second-lowest rung on the minor league ladder.
+Three leagues (the American Association, Atlantic League, and Frontier League) had been fully independent leagues; a fourth, the Pioneer League, had previously been affiliated with Minor League Baseball as a "Rookie Advanced" league, the second-lowest rung on the minor league ladder.
+Additionally, MLB supports a 6-team showcase league for future and newly professional prospects called the MLB Draft League; all teams in the MLB Draft league were formerly Minor League Baseball teams.

 American Association of Professional Baseball

 The American Association of Professional Baseball consists of 12 teams.